Owxyjem/fridgemaster2/README.md

 Receive notifications when items are about to expire.
 Contributing
 We welcome contributions from the community.
 If you find any issues or have suggestions for improvements, please submit a pull request or open an issue on the repository.
-This code is bot 100% complete.
+This code is not 100% complete.
 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for your own purposes.
 Refer to the LICENSE file for more details.